ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-performance.md

 print("Mean execution time", numpy.mean(running_times), "seconds")
 ```

-Going on with the knapsack problem, in the above example, the algorithm is run for 1000 generations
+Going on with the KP, in the above example, the algorithm is run for 1000 generations
 with a population size of 10 indivuals, while in the example shown below, the algorithm is run for 1000
 generations with a population size equal to 100 individuals.
 Both cases deal with the same instance.
 As it can be observed, in the second case, the mean running time is larger in comparison to the mean